cameronmclean/labpatterns/notebook.md

         </table>
 ```
 OK - so kinda geting there.
 It can take a few seconds to fetch the names, parse, do the external API thing and return the info for the view.
-So considering celery to have all this run in the background after so we can do the knowledge work after the inital pattern has been added and reviewed.
+So considering celery? http://celery.readthedocs.org/en/latest/django/first-steps-with-django.html to have all this run in the background after so we can do the knowledge work after the inital pattern has been added and reviewed.
 So, after running through the process, review, and hitting "yep, looks good" the script is immediatly run while we fetch the words?

 OR.. just have a loading spinny thing....
  the latter is probably simpler and can be done with some JS...  - user can wait :)